ISSUES

 HEALTHCARE ACCESS

 Yet, there is still much work to be done.
-With new horizons coming at the federal level and the recent guidelines issued by the Trump administration regarding work requirements, here’s how the legislature can continue to transform conversations about coverage into real solutions that deliver care:
+Here’s how the legislature can continue to transform conversations about coverage into real solutions that deliver care:

 • Continue to resist a Medicaid expansion of any kind under the current frameworks, instead embracing the following creative approaches to reforming the system.